 - Stretch it as thin as possible until it appears translucent.

-STEP 5 Shape the dough: Turn the dough out on a clean work surface (image 7).
-Fold the bottom of the dough towards the middle and the top over that (image 8).
+Turn the dough out on a clean work surface.
+Fold the bottom of the dough towards the middle and the top over that.
 Pick up the shorter sides of the cylinder and gather them towards the center.
-Place the dough inside your proofing basket with the seam side up (image 9).
-Pinch the seam shut and wrap your proofing basket in plastic wrap (image 10).
+Place the dough inside your proofing basket with the seam side up.
+Pinch the seam shut and wrap your proofing basket in plastic wrap.
+Place the shaped dough in the refrigerator and proof overnight.

 - Use weight over volume measurements.
 Bread-making hinges on precise ratios, just a few grams of water can can greatly affect how challenging your dough is to work with.
 Measuring by weight is more accurate than volume, with tablespoons and cups.